The Goddess Protocol: What is Vesta Finance?

 Introduction

-Vesta Finance is a stablecoin lending protocol best known as a fork of Liquity and the $LUSD token, but with more collateral types.
-It is native to Arbitrum, and its main product is its $VST stablecoin. $VST offers minters unique advantages like interest-free loans, juicy yield opportunities, and fully customized vaults by collateral type.
+Vesta Finance is a stablecoin lending protocol best described as a fork of Liquity and the $LUSD token, but with more collateral types and built on Arbitrum.
+The $VST stablecoin offers minters other notable advantages like dynamic interest rates, juicy yield, and fully custom vault parameters by collateral type.

-Vesta has a vision of being a dominant layer 2 stablecoin protocol, and what it has in the pipeline definitely positions itself to achieve this vision.
+Vesta has a vision of becoming a dominant layer 2 stablecoin protocol, and what it has in the pipeline definitely positions itself to achieve this vision.

 The Problem

-The decentralized stablecoin landscape is relatively bare.
-With Terra $UST’s collapse, the narrative did a backflip and new competitors worked hard to approach their designs in more sustainable, yet still decentralized ways.
+Today the decentralized stablecoin landscape is relatively bare.
+With Terra $UST’s collapse, the once-flourishing narrative flipped on itself and new competitors had to work hard to approach their designs in more sustainable, yet still decentralized ways.

 The Goal

-Simply put, Vesta is building a CDP-powered lending platform with a wider range of collateral than its competitors, and borrowers pay no interest.
+Simply put, Vesta is building a CDP-powered lending platform with a wider range of collateral than its competitors.
+It aims to be the go-to L2-native stablecoin powering the DeFi economies of rollups like Arbitrum, Optimism, zkSync, etc.

-Vesta is also working on a UI for leveraging positions where users can automate a looping process (similar to abracadabra’s $MIM) of minting $VST, using the $VST to buy collateral, and depositing the collateral to mint more $VST until the desired leverage is reached.
+Vesta is also working on a simpler UI for leveraging positions where users can automate a looping process of minting $VST, using the $VST to buy collateral, and depositing the collateral to mint more $VST until the desired leverage is reached (similar to abracadabra’s $MIM).

 How Does it Work?

-To take out a loan (mint $VST), users open a vault on Vesta depending on their collateral type.
-Vaults currently accept $ETH, $renBTC, $gOHM, $GMX, and $DPX collateral with more types (like $GLP) expected in the near future.
-If you haven’t noticed, Vesta has so far preferred to accept strictly decentralized collateral.
+To take out a loan on Vesta (mint $VST), users open a vault based on the type of collateral they’re depositing.
+Vaults currently accept $ETH, $renBTC, $gOHM, $ARB, $GMX, $GLP, and $DPX collateral with more types expected in the near future.
+Vesta has so far preferred to onboard censorship-resistant collateral.

-Depositors may earn additional yield depending on their collateral.
-For example, $GMX deposits are immediately staked and earn $ETH yield. $GMX depositors get 80% of this $ETH yield (currently paid 4.59% APR) just to borrow $VST!
-Vault parameters like mint caps and minimum CR are adjusted according to each collateral type’s inherent risk.
+Borrowers may earn additional yield depending on the type of collateral they deposit.
+For example, $GMX deposits are immediately staked to earn $ETH yield. $GMX depositors get 80% of this $ETH yield just to borrow $VST (currently 3.02% APR)!

-$VST also has some decent yield opportunities, most notably Vesta Stability Pools.
-Users can stake $VST into any vault’s Stability Pool and earn from vault liquidations.
-Liquidated collateral is purchased with staked $VST and then distributed to the pool.
-Should a Stability Pool run dry, both the collateral and new debt is “redistributed” to active vaults.
+$VST offers holders some decent yield opportunities, most notably staking in Vesta Stability Pools.
+Staked $VST in a vault’s Stability Pool earns a bonus from vault liquidations, as liquidated collateral is purchased with staked $VST and distributed to the pool.
+Should a pool run dry, both the collateral and new debt is “redistributed” to active vaults.
 Liquidators are also compensated for gas cost.

 How Does it Work?
 Vesta V2

-Vesta has V2 ambitions to re-construct its protocol design and improve token utility for $VSTA.
-Ultimately, Vesta V2 aims to achieve the multi-chain vision and foster a stream of cashflow for $VSTA stakers.
-Most importantly, it plans to move away from interest-free loans to increase revenue.
+Vesta’s V2 ambitions aim to re-construct its protocol design and improve $VSTA’s token utility.
+Ultimately V2 should improve $VST liquidity, achieve the multi-chain vision, and foster a stream of sustainable cashflow for $VSTA stakers.
+Most importantly, V2 makes the move away from interest-free loans to improve peg stability and increase protocol revenue.

-With sufficient growth, Vesta plans to accept any type of collateral after V2 like NFTs and fixed-income positions.
+With enough growth after V2’s full release, Vesta plans to accept any type of collateral like NFTs and tokenized fixed-income positions.

 Partnerships

-Vesta is partnered with Frax Finance, an Ethereum-native stablecoin protocol that offers a partially-collateralized and partially-algorithmic stablecoin design with $FRAX.
-Together, Vesta and Frax and mutually benefit from deeper liquidity through incentivized VST-FRAX pools.
+Vesta is partnered with Frax Finance, an Ethereum-native stablecoin protocol that offers the decentralized $FRAX stablecoin.
+Together, Vesta and Frax and mutually benefit from deeper liquidity through jointly-incentivized VST-FRAX pools.

-Vesta is also formally partnered with Olympus DAO, and $gOHM remains the largest backing by far for the $VST stablecoin. $VST is becoming more popular natively, accepted as collateral for the Sperax $USDs stablecoin for example.
+Vesta is also formally partnered with Olympus DAO, and $gOHM remains the largest proportional backing by far for the $VST stablecoin at a whopping 52.92%. $VST is becoming more popular in Arbitrum’s DeFi ecosystem, recently onboarded as collateral for the Sperax $USDs stablecoin for example.

-Vesta is also looking to cooperate with a lurking, shadowy figure with bunny ears in order to deepen $VST liquidity and increase LP incentives.
+Vesta is also advised by a lurking, shadowy orca figure with bunny ears who deepens $VST liquidity and increases LP incentives.

 Tokenomics